lsst-sqre/phalanx/docs/applications/ingress-nginx/certificates.rst

 As discussed in :ref:`hostnames`, TLS for the Science Platform can be configured with either a default certificate in ``ingress-nginx`` or through Let's Encrypt with the DNS solver.

 If an installation is using Let's Encrypt with the DNS solver, no further configuration of the NGINX ingress is required.
-See :doc:`../cert-manager/bootstrapping` for setup information.
+See :px-app-bootstrap:`cert-manager` for setup information.

 When using a commercial certificate, that certificate should be configured in the ``values-*.yaml`` for ``ingress-nginx`` for that environment.
 Specifically, add the following under ``ingress-nginx.controller``: